 Constantine, emperor of Rome in the fourth century, had a dramatic conversion to Christianity, and that had a direct impact on the early Coptic (Egyptian) church, especially in urban Africa.
 At the council of Nicaea in 325, Constantine attempted to have church leaders agree on how to understand the deity of Christ.
 But his efforts were only partly successful.
 Theological orthodoxy became identified with political loyalty and caused splits that would mark the church for centuries.

 The Shaping of Roman Christianity in Africa

 Egyptian Christianity grew and spread.
 The Bible was translated into several variations of the Coptic language, and monasticism, which originated in Egypt, spread to the Latin-speaking church of western North Africa.
 Monasticism is a religious way of life in which priests renounce living in the world and instead live in monasteries—and sometimes by themselves as hermits.
 By the fourth century, monasticism became a powerful force in evangelism and discipleship, although at times it was disruptive.
 A part of the church around Carthage (in modern Tunisia) protested against the strong ties other parts of the church had with Rome.

 Movements such as Donatism in the fourth century considered imperial Christianity, which owed its allegiance to Rome, as exploitative and compromising.
 Such movements developed their own clergy and churches.
-However, great Africans who helped shape Roman Christianity included Bishop Cyprian of Carthage and Augustine, bishop of Hippo, both of whom were inspired by the second-century firebrand and theologian, Tertullian from Carthage.
+However, great Africans who helped shape Roman Christianity included Bishop Cyprian of Carthage and Augustine, Bishop of Hippo.
+Both of these men were inspired by the second century firebrand and theologian, Tertullian of Carthage.